Reading Town Hall: History

-Alfred Waterhouse was subsequently asked to design a further extension including a new concert hall, museum and library, but this was thought too expensive.
+Waterhouse was subsequently asked to design a further extension including a new concert hall, museum and library, but this was thought too expensive.
 Instead the council decided to hold a design competition, and this was won by Thomas Lainson with a design that continued Waterhouse's Gothic styling.
 Again an Italianate style was used for the interior, and Lainson designed a new Baroque style case for the organ, which was enhanced and relocated into the new concert hall.
 The concert hall opened in 1882, and was followed by the museum and library in 1883–4.

 A final extension opened in 1897 and contained an extension to the library and an art gallery.
 This was designed by William Roland Howell, and includes the frontage on Valpy Street.
-In 1943, during the Second World War, the southern end of the building suffered serious damage during an air raid.
+In 1943 during the Second World War, the southern end of the building suffered serious damage during an air raid.
 The scars of this attack remained visible until restoration work was carried out some 50 years later.
 A gala ball and a cabaret were held in the town hall that year as part of the borough's fund raising efforts for Wings for Victory Week.

 By 1951 the administration of the town had overflowed the available offices in the Town Hall, and the council decided to build new civic offices.
 Finally in 1976, the civic offices moved out to the newly built Reading Civic Centre.
 In 1985 the library moved to a new central library building on King's Road, leaving only the museum and concert hall in use.
 After some debate, plans to demolish the Town Hall and replace it with a new cultural centre were dropped, and in 1986 refurbishment of the building started with the closure of the concert hall.
 The refurbishment was completed in 2000, bringing the concert hall back into use and providing several new galleries for the museum and art gallery.